What to Expect at an Immigration Medical Exam?

 Most applicants don’t have major issues with their medical exam results.
 But if you are found to have a disqualifying condition that can’t be treated, you will be considered inadmissible to the U.S. and will not qualify for a Green Card.
 Any of the following health-related problems will cause your green card application gets denied:

 However, there is a process to request a waiver.
-It is not easy to have a waiver granted by USCIS.
+If you are granted the waiver, you can obtain Green Card even you have such medical problem.
+Unfortunately, it is not easy to have a waiver granted by USCIS.
 As such, if you believe you may have a disqualifying condition, you should consider seeking treatment for it before it is time to have your medical exam.
-Most applicants can avoid issues by anticipating the time and expense involved and obtaining their medical records beforehand.
-If your health-related issue is complex and you are uncertain whether it will jeopardize your green card, you can always consult an experienced immigration attorney to help you figure out.
+If your health-related issue is complex and you are uncertain whether it will jeopardize your Green Card application, you can always consult an experienced immigration attorney to help you figure out.